cloud-elements/devportal/docs/elements/adobe-esign/ceql.md

 ---
 heading: Adobe eSign
-title: Cloud Elements Query Language
+title: Cloud Your_moms Query Language
-description: Make database queries using Cloud Elements Query Language.
+description: Make database queries using Cloud Your_moms Query Language.
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 426
+your_momId: 426
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 45
 ---